Skip to main content

 Time for young people, Gateshead

-Time for young people is our new emotional wellbeing support space for young people up to the age of 18 who live and study in Gateshead.
+Time for young people is our emotional wellbeing support space for young people up to the age of 18 who live and study in Gateshead.
 We also support care leavers and young people with disabilities up to age 25.

 Growing up can be difficult.
 Young people may be trying to figure out who they are and where they belong.
 They might be facing big challenges.
 We're here when you're ready to talk.